denny/ShinyCMS-ruby/plugins/ShinyShop/README.md

 ## Installation

-Add 'ShinyShop' to the SHINYCMS_PLUGINS ENV var, then run`bundle install` for your main ShinyCMS app.
+Add 'ShinyShop' to the SHINYCMS_PLUGINS ENV var, then run `bundle install` for your main ShinyCMS app.

-(Currently, all plugins are enabled by default, so you don't actually need to set the ENV var unless you want to load a subset of plugins.)

 To add the ShinyShop tables and supporting data to your ShinyCMS database:
 ```bash